DeadCowboy/jquery-slide-carousel/README.md

 ## Documentation
 ### Simple Usage
 The following example would create a carousel using mostly default values, but setting the autoplay and looping to true as well as the duration to 6 seconds.
+Calling the plugin returns a carousel instance.

 ```javascript
 var carousel = $( "#carousel" ).slideCarousel( {